adgellida/chocolateyautomaticpackages/ReadMe.md

 * bleachbit
 * ccleaner
 * cpu-z
+* driverbooster - may not function
 * fritzing - thanks to purity
 * goodsync
 * kicad - may include download with wget on the next pull
 * malwarebytes
 * midori-browser
 * peazip
+* redeclipse - may include download with wget on the next pull
+* simplesystemtweaker
 * speedfan
 * startisback
 * startmenu8